No holiday is complete without these tempting Linzer cookies!

 - Butter– Because you can’t have a buttery cookie without butter.
 Butter is a necessary fat that adds flavor, moisture, and structure to the dough.

 - Jam– It’s not a Linzer cookie without jam.
-The original recipe used blackcurrant jam.
-This recipe uses raspberry jam, but you can use whatever kind you like best.
+The original recipe used blackcurrant, but we’re going with raspberry jam.
+I think it looks extra festive, but use whatever you you prefer.

 How To Make Linzer Cookies

-Step Two- Roll out the dough.
+2. Roll out the dough.
 Shape the dough into two disks and place them between sheets of parchment paper.
-Roll each disk out until it’s 1/8 inch thick all around.
+Roll each disk until it’s 1/8 inch thick all around.

-Step Three- Chill the dough.
+3. Chill the dough.
 Put the rolled-out dough onto a baking sheet or cutting board.
-Put it in the fridge for at least two hours.
+Chill for at least two hours.

-Step Five- Bake.
-Transfer the cookies onto a clean, parchment-lined baking tray.
-Bake for about 7-9 minutes until they are lightly golden.
+6. Bake.
+Bake for about 7-9 minutes until lightly golden.
 Pay close attention, so they don’t burn.

 Tips for the Best Linzer Cookies